Efficiently Vectorized MCMC on Modern Accelerators: Time Complexity Analysis of FSM-MCMC

-To this end, consider a \verb|sample| function with a single while loop, and associated FSM with $K$ states, where $S_k$ (for some $k \in [K]$) executes the body of this loop.
-Note our approach yields $K\leq 3$ when there is one while loop, but we relax this here to analyze the effect of the number of blocks on performance.
-We assume the cost of executing $S_1,..,S_K$ is $c_1(m),...c_{K}(m)$ respectively when using vectorized \cref{alg:standardmcmc} and $\alpha \sum_{k=1}^K c_k(m)$ when using vectorized \cref{alg:fsmmcmc}, where $\alpha \in [\max_{k \in [K]}c_k(m)/ \sum_{k=1}^K c_k(m),1]$.
-The variable $\alpha$ reflects the cost of using multiple branches in \verb|step|, which is $1$ using \cref{alg:fsm_step}, but can be decreased by refining \verb|step|, as we show later.
-The dependence of each cost $c_i(m)$ on $m$ reflects the ability of the GPU to efficiently parallelize a call to code-block $S_i$ for $m$ chains.
-Under these assumptions, the average cost per sample for $m$ chains after $n$ samples each, is expressed for the standard design $C_0(n,m)$ and FSM design $C_F(n,m)$ as
+To this end, consider a \verb|sample| function with a single while loop.
+Suppose it is broken down into $K$ blocks $\{S_1,...S_K\}$, by our FSM construction procedure, where $S_k$ (for some $k \in [K]$) executes the body of the loop.
+Note our procedure yields $K\leq 3$ for one while loop, but we relax this here to analyze the effect of the number of blocks on performance.
+A single call of \verb|vmap(sample)| executes $S_l$ once if $l \neq k$, and $\max_j N_{j}$-times if $l=k$, where $N_j =$ \# loop iterations for chain $j$.
+We assume the cost of executing each block $S_l$ with \verb|vmap| is $c_{l}(m)$ for $m$ chains (here the dependence on $m$ reflects underlying GPU vectorization efficiency).
+The average cost per sample of \cref{alg:standardmcmc} after $n$ samples, when vectorized for $m$ chains, is then